 Class Assignment Format and Submission Procedures: All assignments must be in 12-point font.
-All must be submitted to me as Word documents sent via e-mail (Ribot@American.edu) and posted on Blackboard.
-The electronic Word document submissions of your assignments must have a file title that starts with your last name followed by first name followed by the assignment title: So, if you are Ms. Firstname Lastname, then the file should be titled: Lastname Firstname Week 3 Reading Comment.doc.
-Inside the file you must also have your name and the date of submission written at the top of the first page.
-Blackboard is only used as a backup to recheck submissions if need be.
-I will receive and read and count for grades only the e-mailed copies.
+All must be submitted to me as Word documents sent via e-mail (Ribot@American.edu) and posted on Canvas.
+The electronic Word document submissions of your assignments must have a file title that starts with your last name followed by first name followed by the assignment title: So, if you are Ms. Firstname Lastname, then the file should be titled: Lastname Firstname Week 3 Reading Comment.docx.
+Inside any file you send me, you must also have your name and the date of submission written at the top of the first page.
+I only use Canvas as a backup to recheck submissions if need be.
+I will receive and read and count for grades the e-mailed copies.